Miyake Island (Miyakejima) 三宅島

 How to Get There

-From Tokyo, take the overnight ferry from Takeshiba Pier (six hours), or fly from Chofu Airport on the outskirts of Tokyo to Miyake Airport (50 minutes).
+From Tokyo, take the overnight ferry from Takeshiba Pier (around six hours), or fly from Chofu Airport on the outskirts of Tokyo to Miyake Airport (around 50 minutes).
 There are also Tokyo Ai-Land Shuttle helicopters operating between Miyakejima and Oshima, Mikurajima and Hachijojima .

 Find nature in the waters

-The waters off the islands are populated with brightly colored tropical fish and stunning coral.
+The waters off the islands are populated with brightly colored tropical fish and stunning coral colonies.
 You can explore the underwater world by snorkeling or scuba diving.
 The entire island is part of the Fuji-Hakone-Izu National Park due to its unspoiled plant and animal life.

 Volcanic hot springs and hiking trails